Silk painting depicting a man riding a dragon

 Silk painting depicting a man riding a dragon (人物御龍帛畫) is a Chinese painting on silk from the Warring States period (475-221 BC).
 It was discovered in the Zidanku Tomb no. 1 in Changsha, Hunan Province in 1973.
 Now in the Hunan Museum, it is one of the "Chinese cultural relics forbidden to be exhibited abroad", announced by the Chinese government in 2002.

-The painting is in a rectangular shape, 37 cm in length and 28 cm in width.
+The painting is in a rectangular shape, 37.5 cm in height and 28 cm in width.
 The silk cloth is dark brown in colour with a flat-line pattern.
 It is both one of the oldest Chinese paintings and one of the oldest silk paintings in existence.